Alagwudavid/alagwudavid.github.io/README.md

 # alagwudavid.github.io
 my portfolio website free to use

+:octocat:	This site was built using [Alagwu David](https://alagwudavid.github.io/).

 The background color is `#FFFFFF` for light mode and `#1F2D3D` for dark mode.
 > using `.scss` for dark mode and nested formations